Skip to content

 CALM BREATH BUBBLE

 Imagine a bubble that swells and deflates.
-Now do this exercise during a minute, to inhale through your nose and exhale slowly through your mouth, for instant relaxation.
+Now, do the exercise for a minute, inhale through your nose, and exhale slowly through your mouth for instant relaxation.

 EQUAL BREATHING

-In this technique, you will inhale the same amount of time as you will exhale, paying attention to an extending length of your breath.
+In this technique, you inhale the same amount of time as you exhale, paying attention to an extended length of your breath.

-Find a comfortable position, you can sit or lay down.
-If you sit, close your eyes or rest your gaze on a spot on the floor in front of you.
+Find a comfortable position.
+You can sit or lie down.
+If you sit, close your eyes or rest your gaze on a spot on the floor.
 Be mindful, ground yourself into here and now, paying attention to the breath.

-Take a moment to equalize your breathing, slowing down the lengthiness both of your in and the out-breath.
+Take a moment to equalize your breathing, slowing down the lengthiness of your in and out breaths.

 Inhale slowly for 4 seconds through your nose, and exhale for 4 seconds through your mouth.
-Try to lengthen the breath in and out to 5 seconds, and so one till 8 seconds.
+Try to lengthen the breath in and out to 5 seconds, and so on till 8 seconds.

-If you lose the count, just start fresh with the next breath.
-This exercise will help you as well to reduce the physical symptoms of panic attacks.
+If you lose the count, start fresh with the next breath.
+This exercise helps you as well to reduce the physical symptoms of panic attacks.

 CARBON DIOXIDE REBREATHING

 Do you remember the old trick for panic attacks with the paper bag?
 Well, this is about.
-Take a paper bag, put it at your mouth, and inhale deeply through your nose, and exhale deeply through your mouth.
-In case, you do not have a paper bag, you can use your hands and put them over your mouth.
+Take a paper bag, put it in your mouth, inhale deeply through your nose, and exhale through your mouth.
+If you do not have a paper bag, you can use your hands and put them over your mouth.

 NAVY SEAL BREATHING TECHNIQUE (4:4:4)

-• Get comfy – you can sit, stand, or lay down in bed.
+• Get comfy – sit, stand, or lay down in bed.

-• Inhale slowly through your nostrils until you count to 4, and fill your chest and belly with air.
+• Inhale slowly through your nostrils until you count to four, and fill your chest and belly with air.

-• Hold your breath until you count to 4.
+• Hold your breath until you count to four.

-• Exhale slowly through your mouth until counting to 4.
+• Exhale slowly through your mouth until you count to four.

-• You can do 5 cycles of this exercise.
+• You can do five cycles of this exercise.

-I recommend you to do this technique, not just in case of panic attacks, but at least once in a day, in the morning or the evening, because as well reduces anxiety, stress and detoxifies our body.
+I recommend doing this technique, not just in case of panic attacks.
+You can do it in the morning or the evening because it reduces anxiety and stress and detoxifies your body.

 DEEP DIAPHRAGMATIC BREATHING (OR BELLY BREATHING)

-• on a chair, comfortable, but not supported by the seat backrest; with your back upright, your head, neck and shoulders relaxed, and with your feet in contact with the floor.
+• Sitting on a chair without being supported by the seat backrest.
+Keep your back upright, your head, neck, and shoulders relaxed, and your feet on the floor.

 The top hand from your chest should not be moving or moving just a little.